citelao/sensible/_coffee_shop/4-hackers.md

 Because of financial constraints, hackers who need money must target as many people as possible and focus on cheap, scalable, and low effort attacks.
 Or they target corporations with in-depth, high effort attacks, where their work can pay off in large-scale breaches.

-Without specific numbers, I would estimate that ~50% of Americans have been a victim of a scalable or large-scale attack (consider that nearly 1 in 2 Americans lost their Social Security Numbers in the 2017 Equifax data breach), but targeted attacks are rare enough to often make the news.
+Consider that at least 50% of Americans have been a victim of a scalable or large-scale attack (nearly 1 in 2 Americans lost their Social Security Numbers in the 2017 Equifax data breach {% cite noauthor_equifax_2019 %}), but targeted attacks are rare enough to often make the news.

 ## Stealing money isn't as easy as it looks

 And this is why the truth---that hackers target everyone---is far less scary than it could be.
 It's really hard to steal money, even digitally.

-Other research<!-- TODO CITE the underground economy & Norton 2018 --><!-- TODO cite Is Everything We Know About Password-Stealing Wrong? --> explores this in greater depth, but at the end of the day there are 3 simple reasons to believe this:
+Other research {% cite rob_thomas_underground_2006 florencio_is_2012 %}explores this in greater depth, but at the end of the day there are 3 simple reasons to believe this:

 1. Federal law limits your liability for digital fraud---to an absolute maximum of $50 in many cases---and most banks & credit cards offer *zero* liability in most cases.
-2. There are billions of hacked passwords and accounts worldwide, but there is simply nowhere near that amount of fraud.<!-- https://haveibeenpwned.com/ (&gt;9 billion?) vs DOJ fraud rates (10% of Americans annually?
+2. There are billions of hacked passwords and accounts worldwide {% cite troy_hunt_have_nodate %}, but there is simply nowhere near that amount of fraud {% cite oliver_lewis_fear_2001 %}.<!-- TODO: also vs DOJ fraud rates (10% of Americans annually?
 30mil?
 88% of this has no loss: 3mil with losses annually: 1%) -->
 3. Hacked accounts aren't worth much.
-Norton estimates that they sell for between 0.5--10% of the account's value<!-- TODO CITE the underground economy & Norton 2018 -->---your password is far from enough information to steal money.
+Norton estimates that they sell for between 0.5--10% of the account's value {% cite symantec_internet_2019 -l 56 %}---your password is far from enough information to steal money.

 Banks hate fraud in much the same way you do---but they shield you from it.
 After all, crime is bad for business.
 They freely pay you back for fraud because they want you to feel safe (and to continue giving money to them).

 Banks lose over $40 million each year to *physical theft*, but you don't hear about it---they write it off and pay you back.
 It's the same for credit cards.
-In a survey, 80% of credit card fraud victims lost nothing at all, and 97% lost less than $1000<!-- TODO Synovate; DOJ Victims of Identity Theft, 2016 (88% lost < $1) -->.
+In a survey, 80% of credit card fraud victims lost nothing at all, and 97% lost less than $1000 {% cite synovate_federal_2007 harrell_victims_2019 -l 37-38 -l 1 %}<!-- DOJ Victims of Identity Theft, 2016 says 88% lost < $1 -->.
 Surveys like this are notorious for exaggerating costs, so these numbers are eye-opening.

 <!-- TODO that's why non-repudiatable scams are much more common -->

 ## The other costs

 However, you're probably worried about more than just losing money.
-A "successful" theft attempt (even one where you get your money back) often costs you time and energy---and it's scary!
+A "successful" theft attempt (even one where you get your money back) often costs you time and energy {% cite synovate_federal_2007 -l 38 %}---and it's scary!

 The good news: if you catch it early, it will probably be easy to resolve.
-69% of folks who discovered fraud within 6 months of the occurence spent less than 10 hours resolving it.
+69% of folks who discovered fraud within 6 months of the occurence spent less than 10 hours resolving it {% cite synovate_federal_2007 -l 39-40 %}.
 It's frustrating and annoying, but hopefully not the end of the world.

 That being said, many of the remaining 31% of cases took months to resolve, or more.